 Dual Degree Programs

 The Lynch School offers five dual degree programs in collaboration with the Boston College Law School, the Carroll School of Management, and the School of Theology and Ministry (STM).

-All Lynch School Certificate and Specialization Programs requests should be addressed to: Boston College, The Office of Graduate Admission, Financial Aid, and Student Services, Lynch School of Education and Human Development, Campion Hall 135, 140 Commonwealth Avenue, Chestnut Hill, MA 02467-3813, telephone 617-552-4214, or e-mail firstname.lastname@example.org.
+Students and professionals can enhance their knowledge and advance their careers through several certificate programs.
+Each program can be completed on its own or as part of a master’s degree.
+Interested applicants or current students may read detailed descriptions on the Lynch School Certificate Programs web page.
+All Lynch School Certificate and Specialization Programs requests should be addressed to: Boston College, The Office of Graduate Admission, Financial Aid, and Student Services, Lynch School of Education and Human Development, Campion Hall 135, 140 Commonwealth Avenue, Chestnut Hill, MA 02467-3813, telephone 617-552-4214, or e-mail email@example.com.

 Certificate Programs Offered:

 - Educational Policy Development